andylongshaw/serverless/readme.md

     > Review the code to make sure you can roughly follow what it does

-1. Change the 'table_name' variable to be ***TBA***
+1. Change the 'table_name' variable to be \<MyAnimal\>-CustomerTable

 1. Run the test to insert a record

-    > DynamoDB_microservice_message_insert.json
+    > Navigate to the \<MyAnimal\>-ApiHandlerLambda lambda

+    > Click the Actions button and select Configure test event

+    > Locate the messages folder in the github repository and paste  the contents of the DynamoDB_microservice_message_insert.json file into the input test event box, completely replacing what was there before

+    > Click Save and Test

+    > Examine the execution result and the log output

-1. In the DynamoDB console, go see the data
+1. Navigate to the DynamoDB console and check that it contains a Customer matching the data in the message file above

 1. Run the test to retrieve the record

-    > DynamoDB_microservice_message_retrieve.json
+    > Navigate to the \<MyAnimal\>-ApiHandlerLambda lambda

+    > Click the Actions button and select Configure test event

+    > Locate the messages folder in the github repository and paste  the contents of the DynamoDB_microservice_message_retrieve.json file into the input test event box, completely replacing what was there before

+    > Click Save and Test

+    > Examine the execution result and the log output

-1. try adjusting the json files to add/retrieve different records
+1. Try adjusting the json files to add/retrieve different records

 # Create and test the Customer Email event handler